 “If player focus is high, you don’t need to practice for a long time.
 If player focus is low, it doesn’t matter how long you practice.”

 I sometimes half jokingly tell journalists that playing a lot of matches in a short time is great for players and bad for coaches, because more games means less practice.
 There are lots of kinds of coaches in the world, with many different philosophies and methods.
-But whatever the philosophies and methods, these coaches have one thing in common: they all want to train more.
-Training more is the solution to all performance problems.
+But whatever the philosophies and methods, these coaches have one thing in common: they all want to practice more.
+Practicing more is the solution to all performance problems.

 So the solution is clear.
 If you want to get better, don’t practice more, practice less (better).
 That is the key.